Parking restrictions and enforcement to resume on 1 June 2020

 Apply for a key worker virtual (paperless) permit

-If you have not heard from us, but you meet the criteria above and require a permit, please email firstname.lastname@example.org and provide your full name, home address and vehicle registration number.
+If you are front line NHS worker and require a permit, please contact your local parking coordinator and provide your full name, home address and vehicle registration number.

 Visitor vouchers at a car free property